chrishoynck/voiceapp/README.md

 3. Navigate through the menu by pressing digits 1-4.
 4. You can return to the previous menu at any menu.
 5. After recording, you may confirm and end the call, remake the recording, or delete it and return to the previous menu.
-6. In case desired information is provided/gained, you can end call by hanging up.
+6. In case desired information is provided/gained, you can exit application by ending call.

 **To manage application as Admin:**
 1. Browse to the [Altervista Platform](https://s514.altervista.org/lf.pl?sid=f0cab20cb59cefba62a1e91adeb17b1a)